garrandall/popular-music-data/tracks/shut-up-trick-daddy-duece-poppito-trina-co.md

 late night and I ready to bust
 Are you okay?
 Look like you got a lot to say
 Okay, come widdit
-Niggaz keep hidin your hoes, what you do that fo'
+Niggas keep hidin your hoes, what you do that fo'
 Me and Money Mark been done hit it
 Been done split it - okay playboy?
 Fuck you say boy?
 Don't even much bring your hoe 'round C
-Niggaz y'all better quit fuckin with me
+Niggas y'all better quit fuckin with me
 Shut up!

 Lay down, playboy what's up
 What about the slugs in your head and your gut